ncpr1996/Tomb_Bound/README.md

 ## Development

 The game is built using Python and Pygame, focusing on smooth gameplay and an engaging user experience.
 The modular code structure makes it easy to extend with new features.
+Development was assisted by Amazon Q Developer, which helped with code generation, optimization, and debugging.

 ### Adding New Features